Influence by Robert Cialdini is a seminal book on soft power and a mandatory book in your quest of becoming a better influencer.

 The Foot in the Door Technique & Self Image

 The foot in the door technique uses the Commitment and Consistency principle by starting small and then asking for more after the initial commitment has been done.

 Freedman and Fraser asked homeowners to install a big “drive carefully” billboard on their front lawns.
 83% refused.
 But when a different group was asked to put a small 8cm sign and then asked for the billboard, 76% agreed.

-The Low-Ball technique exploits the Commitment and Consistency rule by offering a very low price to get initial committment.
-Later on the in the process the seller would say there was a mistake and the price is now higher.
+The Low-Ball technique exploits the Commitment and Consistency rule by offering a very low price to get initial commitment.
+Later on the in the process, the seller would say there was a mistake and the price is now higher.

 But by the time the higher price is introduced the prospect has arranged financing, filled out the forms, maybe he’s already driven the car, imagined himself owning it and convinced himself it was the best decision.
 The decision stands on so many legs that removing the price leg is not likely to change his mind.

 This is the same that happened to Sara in accepting her drinking BF back.
 She got a great offer at the beginning and accepted it.
 And after the Tim didn’t marry her and didn’t stop drinking Sara had built in her mind so many other advantages about Tim that she was happy anyway.

 Actions Only Matter: The Chinese Brainwashing